gillianbc/blankbabel/README.md

 It's watching for changes, so will auto-build (that's why the build script doesn't terminate), so you'll need a second terminal to run the other commands.

+# babel.config.js
+So why have I used that rather than .babelrc?
+It's what the babel team recommend.
+All sorts of issues with running jests if you don't.
+See https://github.com/facebook/jest/issues/6229

 # Debug
 Includes a vscode launch config for debugging the transpiled code - remember to do a build to refresh the contents of /lib before debugging.
 Use F9 to add a breakpoint.